 Is Intelligence Learning?

-By learning, most of us again think about whatever field we are in, taking in a ton of information about that field and acting according to it is learning.
+By learning, most of us again think that just taking in a ton of information about the field you are in and acting according to it is learning.
 Can that really help us increase our intelligence?

 Some people are of the opinion that when we make a mistake and if we learn from it in the future, that’s learning.
 But can we call that intelligence?
 Or is not making such a blunder in the first place the real intelligence?
 (Because sometimes mistakes can be pretty costly, so much so it can cost you your whole life or career1.
 (This doesn’t mean that one stops innovating and starts playing it too safe.)